viljo/Low-latency_stream_kit/docs/channels-replay-spec.md

 **Status heartbeat**
 - On every channel change and periodically (e.g., 5s), publish to `tspi.ops.status` announcing the current channel

+**Tag creation**
+  - Both receivers and the command console expose a **Tagg** action: pressing the button freezes the current UTC time, opens a comment field, and publishes the tag on `tags.broadcast` once saved.
+The annotation is persisted in TimescaleDB, appears immediately for live viewers, and is re-emitted at the original timestamp during replay.

 ---

 ## 5) Operator behavior